 Colostrum contains the growth factors that help build lean muscle, including insulin-like growth factors (IGF-I & IGF-II) and growth hormone (GH).
 IGF-I, which is found naturally in colostrum, is the only natural hormone capable of promoting muscle growth by itself.
 The IGFs in humans and cows are identical, but bovine colostrum actually contains a greater concentration of IGF-I than human colostrum.
 This fact makes bovine colostrum attractive to bodybuilders, athletes and others seeking to gain muscle mass.
 According to a study conducted in Finland, IGF-1 induces protein synthesis, which leads to an increase in lean muscle mass without a corresponding rise in adipose (fat) tissue.

 A study by Dr. Jose Antonio (PhD) of the Sports Science Lab at the University of Delaware in 2001 which compared New Life Solutions colostrum (re-branded as Sovereign Laboratories Colostrum-LD) supplementation to milk whey supplementation found that the colostrum produced a significant increase in bone-free lean body mass (muscle) while the milk whey did not."
 This study shows these significant results with just 20 grams of colostrum per day (instead of the typical study dose of 60 grams per day).
-Since colostrum from Sovereign Laboratories offers a patent-pending bio-identical delivery system, more research needs to be conducted to determine if the enhanced results are due to the bio-identical delivery system, called BIO-lipid, which preliminary findings show can increase the absorption and bioavailability of the colostrum by up to 800%.

 When it comes to fat metabolism, the growth factors in colostrum "shift fuel utilization from carbohydrate to fat.
 This doesn't mean you can eat more fat.
 But it does mean that your body will burn more fat, including fat made from the carbohydrate and protein you eat, producing fuel more efficiently", states Steve Schwade, Associate Editor of Muscle & Fitness maqazine.